UK gliding club gliders are available for training

 or flown solo, as well as dedicated single seaters for solo flying.

-This glider is known as a K7, and is a tandem (ie. the instructor sits
+This glider is known as a K13, which is also

-behind the pupil) 2-seat training aircraft.
-The NVGC owns two of this type of
+a tandem 2-seat training aircraft.
+The NVGC owns two of this

-body at the top) so although there is good all-round visibility from the front
+good all-round visibility from the front seat and rear seat.

-side and above.
-The glider has a performance glide angle ratio of 25:1, that means
+The glider has a performance glide angle ratio of 25:1, that

-better performance it is, as it will be able to travel a greater distance for
+it is, as it will be able to travel a greater distance for the

 At NVGC, trainee

-pilots are taught to fly using the K7 or K13 as the handling characteristics and
+pilots are taught to fly using the Twin Astir or K13 as the

 cockpit/control layout are very similar.
 On completion of training, the pilot

-is sent on their first solo in either a K7 or K13.
+is sent on their first solo in either a Twin Astir or K13.
 The 'fledgling' solo pilot

 will then continue to fly solo in a 2-seater glider to build up some experience.